 Here we go, this is our first olive oil!

 To get a rough idea, you would need around 5 Kg of olives to get 1 liter of olive oil.

-Let’s give it a try (it needs a few months decanting but it is edible and full of polyphenols)… It’s very green, almost fluorescent, very rich and strong in taste, a bit of bitterness but very fruity, with a very spicy finish.
+Let’s give it a try (it needs a few months decanting but it is edible and full of polyphenols)… It’s very green, almost fluorescent, very rich and strong in taste, a bit of bitterness but very fruity, with a spicy (hot) finish.

 And while discussing with the other people around during the process, it was interesting to learn that: